 Independent Director Fees.
-For fiscal 2013, each independent Director received an annual retainer of \$12,000, plus \$2,000 per meeting, for each Board of Directors meeting attended in person and the following annual retainers for Committee membership:
+For fiscal 2014, each independent Director received an annual retainer of \$21,750.
+In addition, each independent director received \$2,500 per meeting (\$2,000 prior to August 2013 meeting) for each Board of Directors meeting attended in person.
+The following table summarizes the annual retainers paid to each independent director for Committee membership participation:

-Chair Other Members
+(Chair Other embers

 Audit Committee \$ 6,000 \$ 4,000

 Compensation Committee 4,000 2,000

 Nominating and Corporate Governance Committee 4,000 2,000

-The retainers for Board and Committee service are included in the table above entitled "Fiscal Year 2013 Director Compensation".
+The retainers for Board and Committee service are included in the table above entitled "Fiscal Year 2014 Director Compensation".

 Stock Ownership and Retention Guidelines.
 The Board of Directors has implemented stock ownership guidelines for Directors.
 Under these guidelines, each Director is expected to achieve a target of 5,000 shares owned, excluding shares subject to options.
 Directors had five years from the later of their first becoming a member of the Board of Directors or January 2007 to achieve this level of ownership.
-As of the Record Date all directors were in compliance.
+As of the Record Date all directors were in compliance with these guidelines.